 Envision the ideal home

-It was pretty simple – I wanted to have an apartment where everything has its place and we don’t have to completely reorganize our living room every time we have guests.
 Struggling with this step?
 I strongly recommend checking out YouTube decluttering videos or some minimalist apartments.
-All the space and flowing energy of those places will definitely give you a few ideas on what you want from your home.
+All the space and flowing energy of those places will definitely give you a few ideas about what you want from your home.

 Commit and let go